VChet/library-bot/README.md

 * Book editing (add new, edit, archive)
 * List of categories with a book count
 * Books import from excel file
+* Inline-mode: book search and its current status

 ## Usage
 1. Clone repository